jellevos/jellevos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My research focuses on secure Multi-Party Computation (MPC) protocols using homomorphic encryption.
-I am specifically interested in lattice-based cryptography.
-I aim to apply these techniques to cyber threat intelligence, where classical solutions fall short due to the sensitive nature of data.
+My research focuses on secure **Multi-Party Computation** (MPC) protocols using **homomorphic encryption**.
+I am specifically interested in **lattice-based cryptography**.
+I aim to apply these techniques to **cyber threat intelligence**, where classical solutions fall short due to the sensitive nature of data.